jiafangtao/lesss.is.more/README.md

 ###Build your local Jekyll site###

+*Tips: I added a script `start.sh` to save my time and memory as I'm not good at remember command like below.*

 Navigate into the root directory of your local Jekyll site repository.

 Run your Jekyll site locally: